kubeshop/testkube-docs/docs/articles/argorollouts-integration.md

       etc...
 ```

-In this case the Analysis is not providing a specific `worfklow-name` argument, so the default Test Workflow
+In this case the Analysis is not providing a specific `worfklow-name` argument for the `testkube-experiment-analysis` AnalysisTemplate,
-`basic-k6-workflow` will be run to validate the BlueGreen deployment.
+so the default Test Workflow `basic-k6-workflow` will be run to validate the BlueGreen deployment.